nelson-group/SpaceWalk-webapp/src/utils/README.md

 **The scene** create initializes the camera, the gui and the post processing.
 The postprocessing is only used for a proper fluidrendering, which is currently not available.

 **The material** initialzes the material, i.e. the shader for the particles in our case.
 The material is called shaderMaterial and is based on https://doc.babylonjs.com/features/featuresDeepDive/materials/shaders/shaderMaterial.
 The most commen usage is to initilize the uniforms, the attributes and the defines.
 Also is create a material, that can be applied to a new pcs.
 Thus, we have full control on the appearance of the particles.
 It also initilizes the depthShaderMaterial which is used to calcuate the proper z-values (High interest for proper fluid rendering).
 Most uniforms are used to push the user settings from the gui to the shaders.
 In *index.ts:updateMesh* the material is connected to the pcs.
 Two shaders are used to impact the appearance of the particles: The vertexshader *splineInterpolator.vertex.fx* and the fragmentshader *splineInterpolator.fragment.fx*

+### Shader

+#### Vertex Shader
+Main focus is the interpolation based on t to interpolate between two snapshots. the Formular is based on the usual hermit-spline calculation.
+The spline-coefficionts are precalculated, downloaded from the server and used as attributes for each particle.

+Also, the *gl_pointSize* is calculated, which changes the size based on the initial size and the distance scale.
+Finally, the normalized depth is forwarded to the fragment shader.

+**Depth** uses the same vertex shader.

+#### Fragment Shader
+Main focus is to change the appearance in fluid like rendering that can destinguish between very high and very low densities.
+This can be archieved with different steps:
+1. The appearance is changed such that the gl_primitive point is rendered as circle and not as square.
+All parts of the fragment that are not within this circle are ignored.
+(Line 19-23)
+2. A linear interpolation between the initial density and the final density is done based on t. (line 25-29)
+3. Based on the density a color is calculated. (line 30)
+4. The fragment is colored and the alpha is calculated based on the position of the primitive (gets less alpha on the outside to simulate a blur). (line 33) This might be different for the fluidrendering.
+The final alpha is based on the alpha setting in the gui.
+Default is alpha_add (see: https://doc.babylonjs.com/features/featuresDeepDive/materials/using/blendModes).

+**Depth** is using the *depth.fragment.fx to calculate a proper depth that can be logarithmic if wanted.
+The depthBuffer can be used in the postprocessing, e.g. fluidrendering and is normalized between 0 and 1 based on the farplane.